axionbuster/caet/README.md

 decides that a prepared dependency or module can handle it, or the universe no longer requires interaction, so it can be replaced with an *infallible* function call.
+- **Lifetimes**: A universe has a lifetime, and it can be born and die.
+Multiple copies of the same type of universe can exist at the same time, each inhabited by exactly one object.
+- **Specialization of objects**: An object can be specialized for a type of universe.
+This is why you can't put a liver in stomach acid and hope it'll survive.
+Liver works in the liver universe, and stomach works in the stomach universe.
-- **Instantaneity of observation**: The object can "sense" or "observe" things from the universe, and this is cheap.
+- **Observation is passive, instantaneous, and reliable**: The object can "sense" or "observe" things from the universe, and this is cheap.
-In fact, the object can sense anything in the universe reliably and instantaneously, but only passively; it can't actively choose what to sense and when because that amounts to violating causality.
+In fact, the object can sense anything in the universe reliably and instantaneously, but only passively; it can't actively choose what to sense and when because random access amounts to violating causality by reading the future.
+- **Reaction is active but neither instantaneous nor reliable**: Still, the object does have some agency.
-- **Reaction**: The object can "act" on the universe, which is neither instantaneous nor reliable.
+The object can "act" on the universe, which is neither instantaneous nor reliable.
+`caet` tests exactly this part of the object's behavior: whether an object's reaction is timely, valid and appropriate.
 An object's action caused by an event is called a reaction.
 - **Causality**: The future can't affect the past. *Causality*, as `caet` understands it, is exactly the same as any of the following (and mutually so):
   - **Encapsulation**: The universe can hide information from the object,